Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What tenant profiles dominate rentals in Cambridge?

-The top three tenant profiles that dominate the Cambridge rental market are postgraduate students and visiting researchers, young professionals in tech and biotech, and NHS or Biomedical Campus staff.
+The top three tenant profiles in Cambridge are students and postgraduates, young professionals, and academic, medical or life-science workers.

 Do tenants prefer furnished or unfurnished in Cambridge?